Klæbu Municipality: Geography

 The Nidelva river flowed through Klæbu Municipality.
 The river was a large source of hydroelectric power with a total of 3 power stations within the municipal borders.
 The river runs north from the lake Selbusjøen.
 The mountain Vassfjellet was located along the western border with Melhus Municipality.
 The highest point in the municipality was the 816.7 m tall mountain Kråkfjellet.

 The landlocked municipality of Klæbu had three municipalities that bordered it: Melhus Municipality to the west and south, Selbu Municipality to the east, and Trondheim Municipality to the north.

 Media

 The newspaper KlæbuPosten is published in Klæbu.

 Government

 While it existed, Klæbu Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was after 2003 provided by the inter-municipal agency Envina.